meows/racket/docs/complex.md

 ## Multiplication

-Multiplication is a dot-product of two vectors.
+Multiplication is a dot-product of two tuples.

   * ℤ(a, b) * ℤ(c, d) == ℤ(ac + bd, ad + bc)